Tornao2/WeatherChecker/README.md

 For the program to work "INSERTAPIKEY" must be replaced with a correct api key from the geocoding api at line 111 of the "main.java" file

-# Demonstration

-Demonstration of the project is located at: https://www.youtube.com/watch?v=CThv_hNXBJw